watem-sedem/watem-sedem/docs/input.rst

 Ditch map filename
 ******************

 The filename of the conductive ditch map.
-This raster is only mandatory if the :ref:`Model Choice<choices>`:
+This raster is only mandatory if the :ref:`Model Choice<choicespage>`:
 :ref:`Include ditches <includeditches>` is set to 1.
 See :ref:`further <routingmap>` for more information on how to create these routing maps.